Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/18-MUSIC-Algorithm/README.md

 1. A system MATLAB model that runs on the host computer generates a set of synthetic snapshots from a simulation model. $S$ targets are configured to move at constant velocities while emitting an EM signal.
 This results in incident signals towards the ULA with given angles with respect to the boresight direction.
 2. The host computer runs the MUSIC model on the generated snapshots and generates reference results for the detected DOAs.
 The results are compared to values produced by the AI Engine implementation.
 You can perform steps 1 and 2 again after Step 5.
 3. The VC1902 PS application initializes the hardware data path including memory buffers, PL data movers, and AI Engine configuration.
-4. The VC1902 PS application starts a TCP server to accept incoming TCP connection requests on a port specified via a command line parameter.
+4. The VC1902 PS application starts a TCP server to accept incoming TCP connection requests on a port specified through a command line parameter.
 5. The host computer starts a TCP client on the port number on which the TCP server accepts incoming TCP/IP packets.
 6. The TCP client on the host computer sends the configured number of snapshots in a single batch carried in TCP/IP packets.
 A frame encapsulates each snapshot in the batch.
 The frame includes a header that provides start of frame, a sequence number, snapshot type and several other system and MUSIC configuration parameters.
 See the [Appendix](#appendix).
 7. PS client data extracts the payload from incoming TCP/IP packets and collects data in the memory buffers in DDR4 before initiating the hardware pipeline.